ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 ```
 {: pre}

-## Security events
+## Security events (Deprecated)
 {: #security-events}

-Manipulate how the Security Events performs using the following `security-events` command:
+Security events will be deprecated on October 26, 2020.
+Use [`ibmcloud cis firewall-event-analytics`](#firewall-event-analytics) instead.
+Manage how the Security Events performs using the following `security-events` command:

 ### `ibmcloud cis security-events`
 {: #list-security-event}